Sexual Harassment Reports and Investigations

 NOTE: This issuance supersedes DPM issuance No. I-2018-8, Sexual Harassment Reports and Investigations, dated April 25, 2018.

-Maintaining an Environment Free from Sexual Harassment
+Maintaining an Environment Free From Sexual Harassment

 The District government reaffirms its commitment to maintaining a harassment-free work environment.

-The Mayor established a policy and related procedures mandating that workplaces be free from all forms of sexual harassment (Mayor’s Order 2017-313).
+The Mayor established a policy and related procedures mandating that workplaces be free from all forms of sexual harassment (Mayor’s Order 2023-131).
 This policy protects individuals from workplace sexual harassment whether they are employees, contractors, interns, applicants for District government employment, or any other persons engaged by the District of Columbia government to provide permanent or temporary employment services.
 The District’s laws and policies also prohibit retaliation against anyone who reports harassment or participates in an investigation.

 Sexual Harassment Defined